lesandie/md-cv/README.md

 [//]: # (Para insertar una imagen <img src="cv.jpg" alt="cv" width="200"/><br>)

 I was born in the 8-bit era and grew up with a 128Kb spectrum and then an AMIGA 500.
-I learned to program BASIC at the age of 12 and sudenly I was playing arcade games, SNES and Megadrive until I went to college to study computer science in the 90s: learnt Assembler, C, C ++, JAVA or SQL and the uberunknown Linux!.
-The first distro I installed was a Slackware!.
+I learned to program BASIC at the age of 12 and sudenly I was playing arcade games, SNES and Megadrive until I went to college to study computer science in the 90s: learnt Assembler, C, C ++, JAVA or SQL and then unknown Linux.
+The first distro I installed was a Slackware.
 I have worked in companies such as Sun Microsystems, Informix software or Ascential until I went to the public sector in 2002.
 I currently work for the CESGA (Galician Supercomputing Center).
 I like to read, walk and enjoy a good day with my family and kids.
 Learning is in my DNA, and as a geek I value technology as a tool to improve our lives and change the world.